When taking a physical count of inventory at year-end, which of t... | Study Prep in Pearson+

-When taking a physical count of inventory at year-end, which of the following items should be included in the company’s ending inventory?
+When taking a physical count of inventory at year-end, which of the following items should be included in the company’s inventory balance?

 A